mflamand/mflamand.github.io/_pages/research.md

 ---

-The lab focuses on understanding the molecular mechanisms by which RNA modificiation and RNA-binding proteins control gene regulatory networks in neurons.
+The lab focuses on understanding the molecular mechanisms by which RNA modifications and RNA-binding proteins (RBPs) contribute to gene regulatory networks in neurons.
 We currently have two projects in the lab:

 ![main](/images/main_page.png){:class="img-responsive"}